qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/network_analysis.rst

   director.addProperter( properter )

-Now we can create builder, which will create graph.
-QgsGraphBuilder constructor takes several arguments:
+Now we can use the builder, which will create the graph.
+The QgsGraphBuilder class constructor takes several arguments:

 * crs --- coordinate reference system to use.
 Mandatory argument.
 * otfEnabled --- use "on the fly" reprojection or no. By default const:`True`